Delivering and Maintaining Maryland’s Twelve Core Goals for Homeland Security Preparedness by 2016

 Each year, the U.S. Department of Homeland Security makes multiple homeland security grant programs available to states cities.
 The two largest grant programs that DHS funds are the State Homeland Security Grant Program (SHSGP) and the Urban Area Security Initiative (UASI).
 The SHSGP is a block grant provided to each state receives; the amount is determined by population, risk, and other factors.
 The UASI is available to the largest metropolitan areas in the nation and is also determined by population and risk.

 In Maryland, the Baltimore metropolitan region receives funds from the UASI grant program (Montgomery and Prince George’s counties also receive UASI funds as part of the National Capital Region UASI).
 For FY2011, Maryland’s share of SHSGP and UASI funds were significantly reduced from the FY2010 levels; SHSGP funds decreased by 50 percent, and Baltimore UASI funds decreased by 29 percent.
-These cuts in funding reflect a national trend of less FY2011 funds available for states and cities.
-At the national level, FY2011 funding for SHSGP was reduced by 37 percent and 20 percent for UASI compared to their FY2010 funding levels.
+These cuts in funding reflect a national trend of less federal grant dollars available for states and cities.
+In 2014 Maryland received $6.125 million in State Homeland Security Grant Program Funds (SHSGP).
+These state block grant funds are up from $5.325 million in FY2013, but still a reduction from $7.9 million in FY11 and $15.8 million in FY10.
+The State’s SHSGP allocation peaked in FY04 at more than $40 million.
+By law 80 percent of SHSGP funds are passed through to local jurisdictions.